 Signs are often absent but may include scattered rhonchi and wheezing.
 Sputum may be clear, purulent, or occasionally contain blood.
 Sputum characteristics do not correspond with a particular etiology (ie, viral vs bacterial).
 Mild fever may be present, but high or prolonged fever is unusual and suggests influenza or pneumonia.

 Diagnosis is based on clinical presentation.
 Testing is usually unnecessary.
 However, patients who complain of dyspnea should have pulse oximetry to rule out hypoxemia.
 Chest x-ray is done if findings suggest serious illness or pneumonia (eg, ill appearance, mental status change, high fever, tachypnea, hypoxemia, crackles, signs of consolidation or pleural effusion).
-Elderly patients are the occasional exception, as they may have pneumonia without fever and auscultatory findings, presenting instead with altered mental status and tachypnea.
+Older patients are the occasional exception, as they may have pneumonia without fever and auscultatory findings, presenting instead with altered mental status and tachypnea.

-Acute bronchitis in otherwise healthy patients is a major reason that antibiotics are overused.
+Acute bronchitis in otherwise healthy patients is a major cause of antibiotic overuse.
 Nearly all patients require only symptomatic treatment, such as acetaminophen and hydration.
 Evidence supporting efficacy of routine use of other symptomatic treatments, such as antitussives, mucolytics, and bronchodilators, is weak.
-Antitussives should be considered only if the cough is interfering with sleep (see Treatment).
-Patients with wheezing may benefit from an inhaled β2-agonist (eg, albuterol) or an anticholinergic (eg, ipratropium) for a few days.
-Oral antibiotics are typically not used except in patients with pertussis or during known outbreaks of bacterial infection.
-A macrolide such as azithromycin 500 mg po once, then 250 mg po once/day for 4 days or clarithromycin 500 mg po bid for 14 days is given.
+Antitussives should be considered only if the cough is interfering with sleep.
+Patients with wheezing may benefit from an inhaled beta2-agonist (eg, albuterol) for a few days.
+Broader use of beta2-agonists is not recommended because adverse effects such as tremor, nervousness, and shaking are common.